BSidesSF/bsidessf.github.io/_pages/cfv.md

 title: "BSidesSF 2026 Call For Villages"
 ---

-**Call for Villages will open by October 4, 2025**

-Thank you for your patience!
+**Call for Villages will open by October 4, 2025** .
+Thank you for your patience.

 -----
+## Call for Villages

+Calling all information security enthusiasts!
+BSidesSF 2025 invites passionate leaders to host Villages, dedicated spaces for immersive learning and collaboration on March 21-22, 2026.

 ### We offer